 A vacation can sometimes be a transient escape from an unfulfilled existence.
-But your life potential can be maximized by awakening clarity of your mission and your degree of self-mastery in each area of life, and that deserves to be prioritised, empowered and fulfilled.
+But your life potential can be maximized by awakening clarity of your mission and your degree of self-mastery in each area of life, and that deserves to be prioritized, empowered and fulfilled.

-It’s mind blowing to know the liberation that comes when you finally discover that what’s happening in your life is actually on the way, not in the way, and that it’s there to help you fulfil your highest value, be authentic, be inspired and make a great contribution that is truly unique on the planet.
+It’s mind blowing to know the liberation that comes when you finally discover that what's happening in your life is actually on the way, not in the way, and that it's there to help you fulfill your highest value, be authentic, be inspired and make a great contribution that is truly unique on the planet.

 If you’re seriously committed to your own growth, if you’re ready to make a change now and you’d love some help doing so, then book a FREE Discovery call with a member of the Demartini Team so we can take you through your mini power assessment session.